 So why is it, that if we are denied access into an ex’s post breakup lives via Facebook, we are more curious, we feel more longing and desire for him/her?
 As the researcher speculates, it might be because the former partners’ lives remain shrouded in mystery, which interestingly, sustains our longing.

 Whereas if we remain in contact with the person we broke up with, we are exposed to their status updates, their photos, we can inspect their lives, their moves anytime, so there is not much of enigma to them.
 Consequently, the attraction felt towards them can slowly decrease, perhaps even gradually die out over a certain period.

 Yes, there is a time for moving on after a breakup, but when is it “time” to break up?
+What is the interrelation between the times of breakups and Facebook?
 According to statistics based on Facebook status-updates spring and winter are the top “breakup times” in the calendar.

 Things are starting to build up in February during – ironically – Valentine’s Day, and breakups form a climax in the middle of March.
 (Could this be owing to spring cleaning?)

 April Fool’s Day excels from the point of view of the breakups, but up until two weeks before the winter holidays statistics show a relatively low breakup activity on Facebook.